quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/content/chapter3/section1.md

 the message is now moved into the almost analogous problem of distributing the key.
-But it is precisely here where Quantum Mechanics can help: the distribution of a secret key can be done in a provable secure way using quantum states and operations.
+But it is precisely here where Quantum Mechanics can help: the distribution of a secret key can be done in a provably secure way using quantum states and operations.
 Later, this key can be employed using one-time pad to exchange the final message in a completely secure way.
 The quantum protocols allowing Alice and Bob to distribute a key in a secure way are named Quantum Key